jeremybatesDC/vueGridBaseballCard/README.md

 ## To Do

-- see Lighthouse audit for PWA steps (although ugh)
+- consider PWA -- why is dev tools showing installation probs related to icons?
+They are there...
+Path issue?
+Prob not issue with actual file but can check
-- CLS is being cuased by at lease these, so think man, think:
+- CLS is being caused by at lease these, so think man, think:
   (if initial font is better sized to match loaded font, then won't flex...
 Obvi caching is the way, but first load... ) tr tr.stats-table t-body-tr